 This side of Wisconsin, it would be difficult to find a labor issue dominating the headlines this year as much as the NLRB’s suit against the Chicago-based Boeing.
 National Legal and Policy Center twice this May was on the case, analyzing the details and explaining the stakes.
-To recap: Boeing, after extensive market analysis, internal debate and (futile) negotiations with the Seattle-based Machinists Local Lodge 751, announced in October 2009 that it would open a second assembly line near Charleston, S.C. to build its new, fuel-efficient 787 Dreamliner luxury jumbo jet.
-Most production would occur at the company’s unionized facility in Everett, Wash., about 25 miles north of Seattle.
+To recap: Boeing, after extensive market analysis, internal debate and (futile) negotiations with the Seattle-based Machinists Local Lodge 751, announced in October 2009 that it would open a second assembly line near Charleston, S.C. to build its new, fuel-efficient 787 Dreamliner luxury jumbo jet in addition to its unionized facility in Everett, Wash., north of Seattle.
 Of the combined 10 jets per month rolling off the assembly lines, three would come from the 1.2 million-square-foot South Carolina plant, where workers voted 199-68 to decertify the IAM as its sole bargaining representative shortly after the announcement of the expansion.

-The Machinists union saw this as a betrayal of Boeing workers.
+The Machinists union saw the announcement as a betrayal of Boeing workers.
 But management, having capitulated in several strikes by its Puget Sound-area work force over the previous two decades (including an especially costly one in 2008), this time stood firm.
 It decided that shifting a portion of its planned 787 production to a Right to Work state was a sound business decision, as workers in such states aren’t required to join a union, or pay “agency fees” in lieu of joining, as a prerequisite for keeping their jobs.
 Commercial carriers were fearful of the impact of further labor stoppages.
 Virgin Atlantic founder Richard Branson, in fact, went so far as to state that Boeing’s labor problems could derail Virgin’s purchase of a fleet of jets.
-In response to such market pressure, Boeing announced it would buy and retrofit a vacant plant in North Charleston, S.C., previously occupied by Vought Aircraft to build the $185 million per unit aircraft.
-The company, which paid $750 million for the complex, eagerly anticipated the opening, as did South Carolina state officials, who had added nearly $900 million in tax abatements and other incentives.
+That’s why it decided to buy and retrofit a vacant plant in North Charleston, S.C., previously occupied by Vought Aircraft to build the $185 million per unit aircraft.
+The company, which paid $750 million for the complex, eagerly anticipated the opening.
+The State of Carolina saw an economic development crown jewel.
+Officials added nearly $900 million in tax abatements and other incentives.
 Orders for the aircraft had been coming in since 2004.
-The project looked like an economic development winner, especially since no union jobs in Washington State would be lost in the process.
+The project looked like a winner.
+And no union jobs in Washington State would be lost.

 The International Association of Machinists and Aerospace Workers thought otherwise.
 Being a union with a lot of clout, representing about 35,000 Boeing employees nationwide with 25,000 of them in Washington State, it took action.
 On March 26, 2010, the union filed a complaint with the National Labor Relations Board, claiming that Boeing senior executives, by situating a nonunion plant in South Carolina, had retaliated illegally against the IAM’s right to strike.
 The NLRB agreed to review the case.
 And a little over a year later, this past April 20, the board filed a 10-page Unfair Labor Practices complaint against Boeing.
 “A worker’s right to strike is a fundamental right guaranteed by the National Labor Relations Act,” noted NLRB Acting General Counsel Lafe Solomon in an accompanying statement.
 “We also recognize the rights of employers to make business decisions based on their economic interests, but they must do so within the law.”